entropy1024/Elite_Distance/README.md

-Calculates distances in Light Years between stsr systems in the game Elite Dangerous.
+Calculates distances in Light Years between star systems in the game Elite Dangerous.

 use as follows:
 Python3 elite_distance.py Arrexe Sol